 National Series points during the regular season will be assigned for each race finish as follows: 1st – 30, 2nd – 29, 3rd – 28, 4th – 27, 5th – 26 and so on if there are more than five contestants.

-All National Series drivers who have run at least 3 events qualify for the Championship.
+All National Series drivers must contract and pay for 5 events, and those who have run at least 3 events qualify for the Championship.